A bound of the number of weighted blow-ups to compute the minimal log discrepancy for smooth 3-folds: Introduction

 It is known as the Zariski's sequence that every prime divisor $E$ over $A$ with the center at $0$ is obtained by successive usual blow-ups from $A$, such that the centers of blow-ups are the center of $E$ on each step (\cite[VI, 1.3]{Ko} ).
 The following corollary shows that in some cases, we obtain the two weighted blow-ups to compute the mld by just looking at the center of the second blow-up in the Zariski's sequence.

 \begin{cor}[Corollary \ref{111}] Assume $N=3$.
 Let $E$ be a prime divisor over $A$ computing $\mld(0; A, \a)$ for a pair $(A,\a)$.
-Assume that the center $C\subset A_1$ of $E$ on the first blow-up $A_1\to A$ is a curve of degree $\geq 2$ in the exceptional divisor $E_1\simeq \bP^2$.
-Then a ``standard blow-up" at $C$ gives a divisor computing $\mld(0; A, \a)$. \end{cor} Note that in this case the first blow-up is also a standard blow-up.
+Let $A_1\to A$ be the first usual blow-up with the center at $0$ in the Zariski's sequence.
+Assume that the center $C\subset A_1$ of $E$ is a curve of degree $\geq 2$ in the exceptional divisor $E_1\simeq \bP^2$.
+Then a weighted blow-up which is called `` squeezed blow-up'' at $C$ gives a divisor computing $\mld(0; A, \a)$. \end{cor} Note that in this case the first blow-up is also a squeezed blow-up.
 Example \ref{not1} is just in this case.
 In Section 5, we show a more general corollary.
 On the other hand, if we restrict to the case $\mld\geq 1$, then we have the following:

 \begin{thm} Assume $N=3$.
-Then, for every general pair $(A,\a)$ with a and $\mld(0;A,\a)\geq 1$ , the minimal log discrepancy is computed by a prime divisor obtained by one weighted blow-up. \end{thm}
+Then, for every general pair $(A,\a)$ with $\mld(0;A,\a)\geq 1$, the minimal log discrepancy is computed by a prime divisor obtained by one weighted blow-up. \end{thm}

 \begin{cor} Assume $N=3$.
 In